Community Development Work

 | Athabasca University | Bachelor of Professional Arts in Human Services |

-| Centennial College | International Development Graduate Certificate (Optional Co-op) |
+| Centennial College | 2895 - International Development Graduate Certificate |

-| Humber Polytechnic | Bachelor of Community Development |
+| Humber Polytechnic | Honours Bachelor of Community Development degree completion |

-| Lakehead University | Bachelor or Honours Bachelor degree in any major |
+| Lakehead University | Bachelor or Honours Bachelor Degree in Multiple majors (3-year) |

-| Laurentian University | Bachelor or Honours Bachelor of Arts in multiple majors |
+| Laurentian University | Honours Bachelor of Arts - Multiple majors (some programs offered in French) |

-| Nipissing University | Bachelor or Honours Bachelor of Arts in multiple majors |
+| Nipissing University | Bachelor or Honours Bachelor of Arts in Multiple majors |

-| Ontario Tech University | Honours Bachelor of Arts in Educational Studies |
+| Ontario Tech University | Bachelor of Arts in Educational Studies |

-| Honours Bachelor of Commerce (bridge) | |
+| Honours Bachelor of Commerce (Bridge) | |

 | Seneca Polytechnic | Honours Bachelor of Interdisciplinary Studies |